bitrix24/b24restdocs/api-reference/landing/block/methods/landing-block-clone-card.md

 >
 > Who can execute the method: any user

-The method `landing.block.clonecard` clones a block card.
+The method `landing.block.clonecard` clones the card of a block.
 It returns _true_ or an error.

 ## Parameters